 On 23 June 2016 the UK voted in the EU Referendum to leave the European Union (EU).
 A majority of the population voted to Leave, rather than Remain, triggering the start of preparations for the UK withdrawing from the bloc.

-Although it is not clear what amendments may be made to employment law, or when any changes will take effect, it is possible to predict that some changes will take place.
-However, one area that will see change is the rights of EU nationals to work in the UK.
+- It remains unclear what amendments may be made to employment law, or when any changes will take effect, however it is possible to predict that some changes will take place.
+One area that will certainly see change is the rights of EU nationals to work in the UK.